cloudwego/cloudwego.github.io/content/zh/docs/kitex/Tutorials/advanced-feature/fieldmask.md

 // initialize request and response fieldmasks and cache them func init() {
-    // construct a fieldmask with TypeDescriptor and thrift pathes respMask, err := fieldmask.NewFieldMask(
+    // construct a fieldmask with TypeDescriptor and thrift paths respMask, err := fieldmask.NewFieldMask(
         (*fieldmask0.BizResponse)(nil).GetTypeDescriptor(),
         "$.A")